Pay affiliates more for real leads – not for junk

 Planning for the Pixel

 Higher-quality leads are a win for everyone.
 Buyers no longer pay for duplicate or non-contactable leads, and there is no more guesswork as there is with negotiated “scrub rates.”
-Meanwhile, sellers can ensure that they send only the highest-quality leads to buyers, giving them power to negotiate higher per-lead rates and higher volume caps.
+Meanwhile, sellers can ensure that they send only the highest-quality leads to buyers, giving them the power to negotiate higher per-lead rates and higher volume caps.

 To learn more about LeadConduit and how suppressing pixel fires could work for your business, contact us today.